Baby Shower Planning for Millennials!

 How to Plan a Baby Shower on a Budget

-Whether you plan to host a traditional, in-person baby shower party, a virtual party, or both, WebBabyShower recommends starting about 2 months before hand, with a solid four – six weeks of planning, making preparations, hosting an in-person party and/or coordinating a virtual baby shower.
-Lets get to our baby shower planning guide.
+Whether you plan to host a traditional, in-person baby shower party, a virtual party, or both, WebBabyShower recommends starting about 2 months beforehand, with a solid four – six weeks of planning, making preparations, hosting an in-person party and/or coordinating a virtual baby shower.
+Lets get to our baby shower planner guide.

 What’s Expected: Traditional, In-Person Baby Shower Parties